Zondax/ledger-tezos/README.md

   make test_all
   ```

-  This will initially run tests unit and integration tests, then install Zemu for you,
+  This will initially run unit and integration tests (needs `rust` installed!), then install Zemu for you,
   clean the app's build files in case there's anything, proceed to build both application types
   and finally run the Zemu test suite.